 So if you’re getting ready to head off on a Maine adventure, keep reading for my tips on what to pack for a Maine summer vacation!

-Maine Summer Essentials
+Maine Summer Packing Essentials

-You may also want to pick up more detailed maps for areas like Acadia National Park (you can also stop into the visitor’s center for a lot of books and maps, but a waterproof map like this one will be useful), Baxter State Park, or Katahdin Woods and Waters National Monument.
+You may also want to pick up more compact and detailed maps for areas like Acadia National Park (you can also stop into the visitor’s center for a lot of books and maps, but a waterproof map like this one will be useful), Baxter State Park, or Katahdin Woods and Waters National Monument.

 Protection from bugs

 If you’re traveling to Maine in late spring or early summer, you’ll have to contend with black flies, which are little gnats that pack a powerful bite.
 Once summer is in full swing, mosquitoes (affectionately dubbed “the state bird”) will be your sworn enemy.
-And of course, ticks (and the Lyme disease they carry) are a serious concern in warm months for both you and your pets.
+And of course, ticks (and the Lyme disease they carry) are a serious concern in non-freezing months for both you and your pets.

 Be prepared with a bug trifecta: the right clothes, bug repellent, and something to treat bites.